kjon-life/perplexing/notebooks/README.md

 ### Eliminate negations
 It seems, like people, LLMs are not great at what *not* to do.

-### Define roles
-An LLM needs help.
-Be clear about its role so it can focus on being helpful for you.

-### Predefine output format
-Learn how to ask for something specific that is trivial for an LLM to complete.
-Example, return the response in a dictionary, list, json, with or without diagrams

 ### Illustrate
 Incorporate leonardo.ai (or other engines) to generate the visual imagery which supports the response